-Giving magnesium sulphate to women who are at risk of premature delivery can reduce brain injury, including cerebral palsy.
-The PReCePT study assessed which is the best QI method of implementation to improve and sustain magnesium sulphate uptake in maternity units.
+Giving magnesium sulfate to women who are at risk of premature delivery can reduce brain injury, including cerebral palsy.
+The PReCePT study assessed which is the best QI method of implementation to improve and sustain magnesium sulfate uptake in maternity units.
 However, the team behind the study believe that what they have learned on this study will be applicable across the health service, not just in maternity units but in other specialties.

 The toolkit includes:

 worksheets to help teams approach change projects

 project snapshot, capsule summary and embedding tools

 It outlines steps to success and explains each step in detail.

 Karen Luyt, Professor in Neonatal Medicine at the University of Bristol, led the PReCePT study.
 She said:

 “Our QI coaches worked closely with intervention units to implement and improve the use of magnesium sulfate.
 Though these innovative tools were developed in perinatal care, their use will be applicable to clinical care in general, where close collaboration is essential for ensuring the best patient outcomes.

 “We would like to thank the perinatal teams for engaging and working closely with the study team.
 We hope that clinical teams doing implementation work will find these tools helpful in forging better collaboration.
 They could also help to get evidence-based interventions into clinical practice as swiftly as possible.”